 If you notice something, they all have their own website which features their music and music store from the store options I mentioned above.
 Having a website helps to bring more success to your music.

-As I mentioned in my post on how to be a music producer, the stores mentioned above will take care of your legal details, which protects your musical interests, and ensures you get paid for fair use of your creation.
+As mentioned in the post on how to be a music producer it is important to understand the business side of things, and make sure you have that covered.
+The stores mentioned above will take care of your legal details, which protects your musical interests, and ensures you get paid for fair use of your creation.

 3 – Make Money Online from YouTube with Your Music

 If you sell your music on TuneCore or CD Baby, you automatically have options to monetize music from YouTube.
 The same is so for the beat selling services.
 However, you can also join Audiam.com, which monitors YouTube and other sites for use of your music.

 There are many content makers on YouTube these days.
 Content makers want to add sounds to their videos to enhance their audiences’ experience.
 This is natural.
 YouTube content creators usually turn one out of a few options: